tiagoporto/generator-swill-boilerplate/README.md

 * Analyze JavaScript with ESLint
 * Notify when tasks are complete
 * Monitors changes in the files and reload browser with BrowserSync
-* Check if the browser is outdated with Outdated Browser
 * Javascript tests with Jasmine and Karma
 * Build the project compressing HTML, CSS and JS.
 * Push the `build` folder to gh-pages branch